abrookins/andrewbrookins.com/_posts/2018-01-07-can-you-code-on-a-chromebook-plus.md

   - -break
 categories:
   - Technology, Chromebooks, iOS, Android
+manual_newsletter: true
 ---
 This is an update to [Can you Write Code on an iPad?](https://andrewbrookins.com/tech/can-you-write-code-on-an-ipad/), in which I tried writing code on an iPad, grew dissatisfied, and then bought a Samsung Chromebook Plus.

 Eventually, I also became dissatisfied with the Chromebook Plus, sold it and all my old hardware lying around, bought an iPad Pro, and the cycle of suffering continued.
+I also tried [Windows 10 and the Surface Book 2](https://andrewbrookins.com/technology/using-windows-10-and-the-surface-book-2-for-web-development/).

 But if you're here, you probably want to read about about writing code on the Chromebook Plus.
 Let's get to it!